California 2018 state shipping laws, regulations , rules and limitations for heavy haul trucking and oversize loads. CA DOT – CALTRANS.

-Please share your expertise or knowledge of California state shipping regulations with other visitors below.
+Please share your knowledge of California state shipping regulations with other visitors below.

 Locate trucking companies and pilot car companies in the state of California:

 California DOT legal load size & weight limitations for 18 wheeler semi-trucks:

 Length: Many measurements for semitrailers by California DOT seem very short because they’re referring to the distance from the king-pin to the rear axle.
 Also certain routes have restrictions on trailer sizes so if you are at any point confused please call the DOT and check California state shipping regulations before traveling.
 First of all for passenger related vehicles the maximum is 45′ in length overall on approved routes.
 Semi-trailers: for a single axle semitrailer the maximum length of the trailer allowed is 53′ overall as long as it has two axles.
 If it has only one axle the maximum trailer length is 38′ overall.
 The maximum overall legal combination length is 65′ for the heavy haul and oversize sector of the trucking industry however there are additional laws for trucks pulling doubles or triples (dry box) that allows them to max out at 75 feet overall.
 California also has classifications such as a “STAA” vehicle.
 You can have a look at green truck dimensions at: Truck Map (.pdf) for further clarification.

 Width: 8′ 6″ is the maximum with allowed to travel on any road in the state of California.

 Height: 14′ in the maximum legal height allowed to travel in the state of California.